Skip to contents

 Population-level predictions for zero-inflated mixed models

-For zero-inflated mixed effects models, typically fitted with the glmmTMB or GLMMadaptive packages, predict_response() can return predicted values of the response, conditioned on following prediction-types:
+For zero-inflated mixed effects models, typically fitted with the glmmTMB or GLMMadaptive packages, predict_response() can return predicted values of the response, for the different model components:

 • the zero-inflation probabilities (type = "zi_prob")

-For predict_response(margin = "empirical"), type = "simulate" and type = "random" are not available.
-However, valid values for type can also be those based on the model’s predict() method.
+For predict_response(margin = "empirical"), valid values for type are usually those based on the model’s predict() method.
 For models of class glmmTMB, these are "response", "link", "conditional", "zprob", "zlink", or "disp".
+However, for zero-inflated models, type = "fixed" and type = "zero_inflated" can be used as aliases (instead of "conditional" or "response").

 library(glmmTMB)